nickst97/nickst97/README.md

 <br/>

-💼 Currently working as a Full-Stack Developer for Alma Economics
+💼 Currently working as a Frontend Engineer for Viva.com

 <br/>